 - Heat oil in a medium pot and sauté onions and celery for 5 minutes until soft.
 Add a pinch of salt.

-- Add tomato sauce then add vegetable stock.
+- Add tomato sauce then add vegetable stock and the lentils.
 Stir well.

 - Cover and bring to a boil.
 Reduce heat to simmer for about 30 minutes, or until the lentils are soft.